gamemanual0/gm0/source/docs/awards/award-types.rst

       sheet which is a condensed summary of a team’s software.

       Official Game Manual Description
          The Control Award celebrates a Team that uses sensors and software to increase the Robot’s functionality in the field.
-         This award is given to the Team that demonstrates innovative thinking to solve game challenges such as autonomous operation, improving mechanical systems with intelligent
-         control, or using sensors to achieve better results.
+This award is given to the Team that demonstrates innovative thinking to solve game challenges such as autonomous operation, improving mechanical systems with intelligent control, or using sensors to achieve better results.
          The control component should work consistently in the field.
-The Team’s engineering notebook must contain details about the implementation of the software, sensors, and mechanical control, but does not need to include copies of the code itself.
+The Team’s engineering portfolio must contain a summary of the software, sensors, and mechanical control, butwould likely not include copies of the code itself.

       For winning this award, teams are recommended to work on making their robots intelligent.
 The Control award doesn’t just focus